lightly-ai/lightly/README.md

 - [Github](https://github.com/lightly-ai/lightly)
 - [Discord](https://discord.gg/xvNJW94) (We have weekly paper sessions!)

-We also built a whole platform on top with additional features for active learning and data curation.
-If you're interested in the platform check out our [website](https://www.lightly.ai).
+We also built a whole platform on top, with additional features for active learning and data curation.
+If you're interested in the platform, check out [lightly.ai](https://www.lightly.ai).

 ## Features

-Lightly offers features like
+This framework offers the following features:

-- Modular framework which exposes low-level building blocks such as loss functions and model heads.
+- Modular framework, which exposes low-level building blocks such as loss functions and model heads.
 - Easy to use and written in a PyTorch like style.
 - Supports custom backbone models for self-supervised pre-training.